Relativistic Tidal Dissipation and the Gravitational-wave Signal of a White Dwarf Orbiting an Intermediate-Mass Black

 \subsection{Impact of IMBH Spin}

 The spin of IMBH shifts the boundary between TDE and plunge orbits, changes the strength of the tidal field, and induces extra rotation of the FNCs, as discussed in Secs.~\ref{sec:2-2} and \ref{sec:3-1}.
-FIG.~\ref{fig:DT_GR_Newton_ratio} shows how these effects modify the TD rates of energy and angular momentum in a WD–IMBH binary.
-The rates shown here are normalized by their Newtonian counterparts in order to highlight the importance of GR corrections.
-The Newtonian rates are obtained by evaluating the same expressions in Eq.~\eqref{Eq: Phi2m detail} in the Keplerian limit, where relativistic precession is absent.
+FIG.~\ref{fig:DT_GR_Newton_ratio} shows how these effects modify the TD fluxes in a WD–IMBH binary.
+The fluxes shown here are normalized by their Newtonian counterparts in order to highlight the importance of GR corrections.
+The Newtonian fluxes are obtained by evaluating the same expressions in Eq.~\eqref{Eq: Phi2m detail} in the Keplerian limit, where relativistic precession is absent.

 We find that, over most of the $e-r_p$ parameter space, the orbit-averaged relativistic TD rates are systematically suppressed relative to their Newtonian counterparts.
 We emphasize that this suppression does not arise from a weaker instantaneous tidal field.
 On the contrary, near pericenter, the instantaneous relativistic tidal field can exceed the Newtonian one.
 The reduction in the net dissipation is a consequence of the loss of temporal coherence in the tidal forcing, induced by the rotation of the FNCs, as discussed in Sec.~\ref{sec:3-1}.